plainionist/Plainion/src/Plainion.Core/Logging/ReadMe.md

 ## Example

-see Plainion.RI for a sample statusbar based logging
+see Plainion.Prism repository included "Plainion.RI" projct for a sample statusbar based logging